 Set in a time after technology has devastated the Earth, a curious human and a sentient android attempt to escape a society that solely worships human connection and demonises technology.
 Together they question the algorithms of life.

 IDIOM is an acrobatic sci-fi story about empathy, artificial intelligence (AI), and the very things that make us human.

 IDIOM is a sensory masterpiece.
-It is both visually stunning and physically mind blowing.
+It is both visually stunning and physically mind-blowing.

-The story takes place in future fictional world where the inhabitants face similar choices to those we face today; whether to use AI or turn it off.
+The story takes place in a future fictional world where the inhabitants face similar choices to those we face today; whether to use AI or turn it off.

 In the year 2084, after the destructive effects of an AI arms race, the world is a waste.
 We set our story in one surviving human community, the Haven, in which empathy is worshipped as the highest and defining human value and dependency on AI is despised.

 But there is a secret that the leaders are not telling their people… IDIOM (a conscious AI) is being kept by the Haven’s empathetic leaders to advise them on how to run the city!
 IDIOM threatens their balance of power by exhibiting human-level empathy and revealing their secrets to an over-curious and recently exiled citizen of the Haven, Franz.